-- While you can use spaces with WordPress default password protected feature (on Classic Editor) – which is a bug, you cannot do so with our plugin.
+- While you can use spaces with the default WordPress “password protected” feature (on Classic Editor) – which is a bug, you cannot do so with our plugin

 - Usage limit: limit password usage or the number of clicks on quick access links

-- Password expiry: passwords will be automatically expired after a number of days.
-Expired passwords can no longer be used.
+- Password expiry: passwords will be automatically expired after a preset number of days

-- When a password is entered correctly, the users won’t have to enter it again within a preset period, i.e. 7 days by default
+- After entering password correctly, users won’t have to input it again within a preset period, i.e. 7 days by default

 - You have to re-enter the password when: